-Another sign of your being the selfish one in the relationship is when you guilt trip your partner to make sure your needs and wants are met with.
+Another sign of your being the selfish one in the relationship is when your guilt trip your partner to make sure your needs and wants are met with.
 Guilt trips are a clear sign of psychological manipulation and coercion.
 You, with your tactics, manage to make your partner feel guilty for anything that is not done your way.
-But by taking your partner guilt tripping, you manage to manipulate them into doing things the way you want.
+But by taking your partner guilt-tripping, you manage to manipulate them into doing things the way you want.

 9. You are a pro at manipulating your partner

-Yes you are!
+Yes, you are!
 Remember how you withheld sex and gave your partner the silent treatment until they gave in?
 You actually think and work out unhealthy tactics to make them feel and work as per your desire.
-When you partner has a different point of view on something, you ignore him or her unless they give in.
+When your partner has a different point of view on something, you ignore him or her unless they give in.